Robert Walter Weir: Children

 Weir was married twice and had 16 children.
 Son John Ferguson Weir (born 1841) was a painter and sculptor who became a Member of the National Academy of Design in 1866, and was made director of the Yale University Art School in 1868.
 Son Julian Alden Weir (born 1852) studied under his father and under J.-L. Gérôme and became a distinguished portrait, figure, and landscape painter.
 He was one of the founders of the Society of American Artists in 1877, and he became a member of the National Academy of Design (1886) and of the Ten American Painters, New York.
 Daughter Emma Weir married Thomas Lincoln Casey Sr., an American army officer and Chief of Engineers.
 Daughter Helen Rutgers Weir married Thomas Sturgis, a developer of Cheyenne, Wyoming, and the second New York City Fire Commissioner.
 His granddaughter was the educator and artist Irene Weir.

 Works

 Weir was considered part of the Hudson River School of American art.
 One of his best known paintings is The Embarkation of the Pilgrims which hangs in the United States Capitol rotunda.
 He was commissioned by the United States Congress in 1837 and the painting was placed in the rotunda in December 1843.
 His canvases deal principally with historical subjects, though he also did several portraits.

+Exhibits at the National Academy of Design frequently included Weir's paintings – seventeen in 1832 alone.
+Many were also engraved and published in The Token and Atlantic Souvenir annual gift book, reaching a wider audience.
+Among those are Greek Lovers (1830), Bourbon's Last March (1835), Sunset on the Hudson (1850), and The Spy (1836), the last of which being inspired by James Fenimore Cooper's 1821 novel of the same name.